AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 Now we're lookin' good.

 ## Generating an error model of our data
 Next up is generating our error model by learning the specific error-signature of our dataset.
 Each sequencing run, even when all goes well, will have its own subtle variations to its error profile.
 This step tries to assess that for both the forward and reverse reads.
-It can be one of the more computationally intensive steps of the workflow, for this slimmed dataset on my laptop (2013 MacBook Pro) these *each* took about 10 minutes *without* `multithread=TRUE` (as exemplified and commented out below), and each took about 5 minutes with that option added.
-If you are working on your own system, you can feel free to run the two commands with the `multithread=TRUE` option set.
-I have way that commented out here because it seemed to be a problem when working in the Binder environment for this page.
+It is one of the more computationally intensive steps of the workflow.
+For this slimmed dataset on a 2013 MacBook Pro laptop, these took about 10 minutes each *without* `multithread=TRUE`, and each took about 5 minutes with that option added.
+If you are working on your own system, you can feel free to run the two commands with the `multithread=TRUE` option set. *I have the multithreaded way commented out in the codeblock below because it can cause problems when working in the Binder environment*.
 If you're working in the Binder, each will take about 15 minutes – so 30 minutes total.
 And if you don't want to run them and wait, you can load all the R objects and skip whatever steps you'd like with `load("amplicon_dada2_ex.RData")`.

 ```R
 err_forward_reads <- learnErrors(filtered_forward_reads)